Old Las Vegas Mormon Fort State Historic Park

-Old Las Vegas Mormon Fort State Historic Park is a state park of Nevada, containing the Old Mormon Fort, the first structure built by people of European heritage in what would become Las Vegas fifty years later.
+Old Las Vegas Mormon Fort State Historic Park is a state park of Nevada.
+It contains the Old Mormon Fort (completed 1855), the first permanent structure built in what would become Las Vegas fifty years later.
 In present-day Las Vegas, the site is at the southeast corner of Las Vegas Boulevard and Washington Avenue, less than one mile north of the downtown area and Fremont Street.
 This is the only U.S. state park located in a city that houses the first building ever built in that city.
 The fort was listed on the National Register of Historic Places on February 1, 1972.
 The site is memorialized with a tablet erected by the Church of Jesus Christ of Latter-day Saints in 1997, along with Nevada Historical Marker #35, and two markers placed by the Daughters of Utah Pioneers.

+Architecture and purpose

+It was built in the New Mexico folk carpenter architectural style to facilitate travel along the Spanish Trail, and to enable Mormon missionary work in the Las Vegas Valley and to those traveling from New Mexico to California.

+The fort was surrounded by 14 ft high adobe walls that extended for 150 ft.
+While called a fort, it was never home to any military troops but like many Mormon forts provided a defense and shelter for local settlers and travelers.

 History

 Mormon period

 Mormon missionaries led by William Bringhurst arrived on June 14, 1855, and selected a site, along one of the creeks that flowed from the Las Vegas Springs, on which they would build the fort.
 The fort served as the midpoint on the trail between Salt Lake City, Utah and Los Angeles, California.
+As a result of the beginning of the Utah War, the Mormons abandoned the fort.